xec-cm/francesc-catala/src/content/blog/ai-differential-abundance.md

 ---
-title: "Letting AI Pick the Right Differential Abundance Method, Taxon by Taxon"
+title: "Letting AI pick the right differential abundance method, taxon by taxon"
 date: "2025-11-19"
 excerpt: "Microbiome data are messy, and no single differential abundance method wins everywhere.
 Here I explore how AI could learn, taxon by taxon, which method is most reliable using modern benchmarks and simulated/semi-simulated datasets."
 image: "/images/blog/ai-differential-abundance.png"